yochaigal/cairn/wip/backgrounds/hexenbane.md

 grand_parent: WIP
 ---

-# Witch Finder
+# Hexenbane

 > You are a mere digit on the unerring hand of justice.
 You go where others fear to tread, unyielding and unbroken.
+Like a

 ## Names
 Percival, Felix, Isolde, Wolfram, Aldric, Eira, Oswin, Ivor, Brunhilda, Beatrix